sheng-qu/sheng-qu.github.io/_pages/about.md

 ## Welcome!

-Hello and Welcome!
+Hello and welcome!
 My name is Sheng Qu, and I am a PhD candidate in the Economics Department at the University of Colorado Boulder.
-I expect to graduate in Spring 2026.
-My research focuses on labor economics and applied microeconomics.
+My research focuses on labor economics and economics education.
+I am currently on the economics job market for the 2025-2026 academic year.

 Feel free to reach out at: [sheng.qu@colorado.edu](mailto:sheng.qu@colorado.edu)